Gryphon Software

-Gryphon's rapid success was due to the introduction of its premier software program, Morph.
-The first software program to affordably bring cost-prohibitive Hollywood special effects to the personal computer, Morph enabled users to smoothly transform still images and videos into another.
-The ability to create this level of professional-quality special effects immediately captured the public's attention.
+One of the first software programs to bring Hollywood special effects to the personal computer, Morph enabled users to transform still images and videos into another.
 Video professionals used Morph in a variety of ads, television commercials, music videos and film productions such as Francis Ford Coppola's Bram Stoker's Dracula, Robin Hood: Men in Tights and Dragon: The Bruce Lee Story.
 Time magazine used the software to illustrate one article and to make two front covers.